zaoyang/30-days-of-vue/day-18/day-18.md

 ![](./public/assets/vue-cli-ui-initial.png)

 We're able to see the list of projects imported to the UI in the `Projects` tab and create a brand new Vue CLI project with the `Create` tab.
-In our case, we’re interested in importing the project we’ve already created (`default_project`).
+In our case, we’re interested in importing the project we’ve already created - `default_project`.

 At the bottom of the screen, we’re presented with the status bar indicating which working directory the UI is currently referring to.